JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

 # Authorization Using The Cedarling

 This quick start guide shows how to quickly test authorization of a user action using the Cedarling.
-We will be using [the application asserted identity approach](../README.md#token-based-access-control-tbac-v-application-asserted-identity) in this guide to implement role based access control(RBAC).
+We will be using [the application-asserted identity approach](../README.md#token-based-access-control-tbac-v-application-asserted-identity) in this guide to implement role based access control(RBAC).
 Refer to [this section](#implement-tbac-using-cedarling) to understand how to use Cedarling with TBAC approach.